JeroenTUDelft/JeroenTUDelft.github.io/webpages/forming.md

 Figure 10 : Section of 14th row of grown voxelcloud.

+### Detailed sections
 To provide a clearer and more realistic representation of the building, we’ve included textured floorplans and sections.
 The first image features a detailed floorplan of the communal library and rooftop garden, with furniture, trees, doors, windows, and people added to offer a more accurate sense of the space’s layout.
 The second image present a section of the 23rd column of the grown voxelcloud, incorporating elements such as stairs, elevator shafts, and cars.
 The final image shows a bird's-eye view of the building in its surrounding area, giving a more detailed view by adding the layout of the roofgarden and distribution of solarpanels.

 ![floorplan library](https://github.com/user-attachments/assets/0dfe2269-1fa4-4f7f-824c-7968f57d25eb)
-Figure 11 : Detailed floorplan for the communal library and roofgarden.
+Figure 11 : Detailed floorplan of the communal library and roofgarden.